 Snap!
-Level 3 is described in the video below.
-Level 3 removes the built-in waits for each block and adds a separate wait block.
+Level 3 removes the built-in waits for each block and adds a separate wait block, which means that students can make the Finch move in more complex ways.

 There are now six motion blocks: forward, backward, left, right, a block with two arrows, and STOP!.
 Using a motion block will set the Finch’s motors to move at a particular speed.
 The Finch will move at that speed until a new motion block or the STOP! block is used.
 The STOP! block will cause the Finch to come to a stop.